LamaCorp/graphalama/README.md

  - `color`, the foreground color, ie. the text of a button
  - `bg_color`, the background color, that's how the shape is filled
  - `border_color`, the color of the border

 Those three colors accepts different types:
  - a RGB or RGBA tuple of integers between 0 and 255, you can find a lot of pre-defined colors in `graphalama.constants`
  - a `Gradient` from one color to another (both can be RGB or RGBA)
  - a `MultiGradient` to have a multicolored gradient
+ - a `ImageBrush` to draw an image
+ - a `ImageListBrush` to draw multiple images and swap between them.

 ![](assets/color_example.PNG)

 You can get the code for this example [here](assets/color_example.py).